redbrick/docs/docs/index.md

 ## Webgroup

+The webgroup is a subgroup of Redbrick consisting of volunteers who work with the webmaster on a number of projects.

 ## New Admins

 So, you want to become an admin.
 Brave of you.
 Here's some stuff you should probably read: